alanlujan91/SequentialEGM/content/paper/4_multinterp.md

 Higher-dimensional problems inherit this warping in each dimension simultaneously, potentially destroying the regular structure assumed by standard multilinear interpolation.
 The degree of structural preservation determines the appropriate interpolation method.
 Curvilinear grids retain topological regularity (points that are index-neighbors remain geometric neighbors), permitting efficient specialized methods that exploit preserved structure.
 Fully unstructured grids, as arise in the pension deposit problem of [Section %s](#multdim), lose even topological regularity, requiring more sophisticated approaches that make no assumptions about grid geometry.

-A similar approach using Delaunay triangulation was presented in {cite:t}`Ludwig2018`.
-However, this approach is not well suited for our purposes because triangulation can be computationally intensive and slow (often offsetting the efficiency gains from the Endogenous Grid Method).
-As an alternative, we introduce the use of Gaussian Process Regression (GPR) along with the Endogenous Grid Method for unstructured grids.
-GPR is computationally efficient, and tools exist to easily parallelize and take advantage of hardware such as Graphics Processing Units (GPU) {cite:p}`Gardner2018`.
+{cite:t}`Ludwig2018` apply Delaunay triangulation to similar problems.
+Triangulation construction costs can offset EGM's efficiency gains.
+We apply Gaussian Process Regression (GPR) for unstructured grids instead.
+GPR computation parallelizes efficiently, and GPU implementations exist {cite:p}`Gardner2018`.

 ## Interpolation on Curvilinear Grids